Music (MUS)

 Open to all who play orchestral instruments and who wish to experience playing orchestral music.
 The course includes the study and performance of orchestral literature.
 Prerequisites: junior or senior standing; minimum of one semester of MUS 101; instructor permission.

 MUS 302.
 Symphonic Band.
-(0.5,1 Credits)
+(0.5-1 Credits)

 Open to all who play band instruments.
 The course includes the study and performance of symphonic band literature.
 Membership is open to Music majors and non-Music majors by audition.
-Prerequisites: junior or senior standing; minimum of one semester of MUS 102; instructor permission.
+Prerequisites: junior or senior standing; minimum of one semester of MUS 102; or instructor permission.

 MUS 303.
 Pep Band.
 (0.5 Credits)